 Pedestrians of color are more likely to be killed on the road.
 This study may reveal why.

-In addition to rogue police officers targeting people of color on the street, a recent study from Portland State University found that drivers are less likely to stop for black pedestrians.
+In addition to rogue police officers targeting people of color on the street, a study from Portland State University found that drivers are less likely to stop for black pedestrians.

 The study, a follow-up from one conducted in 2014, administered tests using identically dressed black and white volunteers attempting to cross the same intersection.
 The 2014 study revealed black male pedestrians waited 32% longer than white male pedestrians for cars to stop.
 The 2017 research expanded on these tests to include black and white women and marked versus unmarked crosswalks.